salilab/imp/modules/base/README.md

-The module provides low level functionality (logging, error handling, profiling, command line flags etc) that is used by all of IMP.
+\brief Low level functionality (logging, error handling, profiling, command line flags etc) that is used by all of IMP.

 # Graphs # {#graphs}